Utkarsh0211/E---Commerce-Sales-Analysis/README.md

    + Customers order The maximum number of products from Amazon, Flipkart and Myntra channels.
    + The states of Maharashtra, Karnataka and Uttar Pradesh are the top 3 product buyers.
   ### Customer Insights
-   + Women customers are more likely to buy products compared to men (~65%).
+   + Women customers are more likely to buy products than men (~65%).
    + The adult age group (30-49 yrs) is max contributing (~50%) and buys the most products.
 ## Future Strategies
  1. Marketing Focus: Invest in marketing strategies targeting customers from Maharashtra, Karnataka and Uttar Pradesh.
  2. Inventory Optimization: Adjust inventory levels based on the performance of products in a complete set, Kurta and Western dress.
  3. Customer Engagement: Women customers of the age group (30-49 yrs) must be targeted by showing ads/offers/coupons available on Amazon, Flipkart and Myntra.
+ 4. Market-Place strategy: Should focus more on Amazon and Myntra marketplaces to get more customers.